bhavyac18/bostonData/README.md

 # Boston City Data Exercise
+### Description
 The goal of this exercise is to pick out the top 5 earners in Boston (total salary + overtime) and list them out in the web page as shown below:
+Name
-Name     Total Earned
+Total Earned
 Then, pick out the number of people working in the city of Boston who earn over $100,000 and display it on the web page as shown below:
-Number of people working in Boston earning over $100,000 is xxxx.
+Number of people working in Boston earning over $200,000 is xxxx.